peace lilies & fig

 9 synthetic grass

-While we frequently utilise synthetic grass as a functional surface in many roof terrace schemes and outdoor play areas, here in Highbury, this material forms a pure, decorative interlayer.
+While we frequently utilise synthetic grass as a functional surface in many roof terrace schemes and outdoor play areas, here in Highbury, this material forms a purely decorative layer.
 Without conventional planting borders, amid a minimalist flora palette, the artificial grass provides vivid verdancy, fusing tree canopies with the garden's floor.
-Viewed from an aerial perspective throughout the entire residence, this green band shaped as a tapering trapezium supports a readily maintenance-free garden as an all-year-round grassy illusion.
+Viewed from an aerial perspective throughout the entire residence, this green band, shaped as a tapering trapezium, supports a readily maintenance-free garden as an all-year-round grassy illusion.

 10 north london